 Eleftheromania is available for rent on Vimeo.

-All profits from rentals and purchases will go towards Holocaust Survivor Emergency Funding at Jewish Family & Child.
+All profits from online sales will go towards Holocaust Survivor Emergency Funding at Jewish Family & Child.

 AWARDS & RECOGNITION

 2018 Cyprus International Film Festival – Winner ‘Nostimon Imar’ Golden Aphrodite Award